 Our most popular products to improve airborne sound insulation between rooms within schools are Maxiboard for walls and ceilings, Soundblocker for lay-in type suspended ceilings, and our vertical cavity barriers Soundstop and Soundbar for suspended ceiling voids.

 Impact sound insulation – Impact noise sources are generally footfall, the movement of furniture and objects being dropped onto the floor.
-This can be a problem within schools where rooms used for dance and drama are located above general classrooms and when lessons change and pupils move around.
+This can be a problem for school acoustics where rooms used for dance and drama are located above general classrooms and when lessons change and pupils move around.

 Impact noise is best treated at source using a resilient covering on the floor.
 Our best performing product for impact noise is Acoustilay, typically bonded to the substrate with a layer of 9mm T&G MDF bonded to the top surface of the Acoustilay, ready to accept a vinyl or carpet tile floor finish.